 So, to help you on your mission to search and discover ways to manage that perfect work and life balance, I went ahead and jotting down my weekly routine to shed those unwanted stress to live a productive lifestyle outside of work.

 Meditation is a great tool to stay clear-minded and focused.
 People often say take care of your health to manage work and life.
 What does that mean?
 I think it means that you need to have mental clarity and energy to accomplish what needs to be done.
 Meditation is a great way to recharge and to do away with unwanted thoughts and distractions.

 Here’s a quick meditation practice to manage that perfect work/life balance:

 After you add mediation into your perfect work/life balance, your body and mind will thank you.

-One of the best ways to maintain balance to make sure that I am balanced myself.
-This means that I am balanced hormonally, and I am balanced emotionally and energetically.
+One of the best ways to maintain balance is to make sure that I have balanced myself.
+This means that I am adjusted hormonally, and I am balanced emotionally and energetically.
 What better way to do this than to exercise?

 The American Heart Association recommends 30 minutes of moderate cardiovascular activity 4-5 times per week.
 Doing this can give me the energy to stay focused and accomplished tasks without feeling overwhelmed or stressed.

-I love what I do, and you should too.
-Look, life is too short to be spent doing something that doesn’t thrill.
-And if I don’t know what thrills me, that’s fine, because I can just refer to steps 1-5 to help me figure that out.
-Digging into myself to learn who I am taking time and patience, but the discovery of a passion is life changing.
+I love what I do, and hopefully, you do too.
+Look, life is too short to be spent doing something that doesn’t thrill me.
+And if I don’t know what excites me, that’s fine, because I can refer to steps 1-5 to help me figure that out.
+Digging into myself to learn who I am taking time and patience, but the discovery of a passion is life-changing.

-So, I make the investment to find out what I love and do it with all my energy because I deserve to live the life I was meant to live.
+So, invest in finding out what you love and do it with all your energy because you deserve to live the life you’re meant too.